ricardo-mendes/rm-table/README.md

 # rm-table
-RmTable is Angular2 components to display data in a table
+RmTable is Angular2 components to display data in a table.